aCertainProgrammer/search_engine_for_champnotes/README.md

 Installation:

-1. Copy the repository's contents
+1. Download the proper ZIP relese
-Currently supported: Linux.
-Support will be added for Windows as soon as possible.

-This should be enough to make the program run.

-Usage:
+2. Unpack the files

-1. Open your terminal (Linux) or cmd (Windows)
+3. Open your terminal (Linux) or cmd (Windows)
-2. Navigate to the folder the binaries are in by the "cd" command (for example, cd Documents\search_engine_for_champions in Windows (in linux the "/" is used instead of the "\"
+4. Navigate to the folder the binaries are in by the "cd" command (for example, cd Documents\search_engine_for_champions in Windows (in linux the "/" is used instead of the "\"

 -----------------------